VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Description: Creates a new donation for an idea, either by a registered or an unregistered user.
 -   Request Body:
-    -   ideaId: ID of the idea for which the donation is made.
+    -   'ideaId': ID of the idea for which the donation is made.
-    -   userId (optional): ID of the registered user making the donation.
+    -   'userId' (optional): ID of the registered user making the donation.
-    -   firstName (optional): First name of the unregistered user making the donation.
+    -   'firstName' (optional): First name of the unregistered user making the donation.
-    -   sum: The amount being donated.
+    -   'sum': The amount being donated.
 -   Response:
     -   Status Code: 200 (OK)
     -   Body: Success message indicating that the donation was created successfully.